 Almost all companion puppy training offered still embraces a curriculum and an approach (method) to training that might make sense if the goal is to compete in an obedience competition where you stare at your puppy, treats in hand surrounded by unfamiliar people and dogs in a gymnasium setting.

 However, most dog owners are companion dog owners and coercing their puppy to do geometric patterns around pylons, staying and coming for a treat while being stared at has very little to do with the day to day reality of a companion dog and dog owner.

 This program is designed with the day to day reality of companion dogs and dog owners in mind and is founded on sound behavior and learning theory that companion dog owners and their dogs find far more enjoyable and successful than the traditional and flawed ‘All Positive/Purely Positive/Force-Free…’ treat, treat, treat and ‘Might Is Right’ approaches.

 The cost is an hourly rate which varies somewhat depending on a few variables such as whether you’re in London or how far outside London you are and whether the puppy in question will require attention outside of the ordinary.
 Generally speaking, puppy appointments are my lowest hourly rate.

 However, puppy appointments take slightly longer than regular dog training appointments as there is considerably more to cover.
-On average you can count on approximately 2 1/2 – 3 hours one on one time with me.
+On average you can count on approximately 2 1/2 – 3 hours one on one time with me and unlimited phone access afterwards.
 In addition, there is an extensive followup program in the days, weeks and months to come for which there is no charge.